Joe Pavelski: International play

 On January 1, 2010, Pavelski was selected to the 2010 USA Olympic team, the only USA player from the San Jose Sharks.
 He had three assists in the team's silver medal effort and was second in faceoff percentage amongst all players in the tournament.
 In the waning seconds of regulation time in the gold medal game, Pavelski won a faceoff, swatted a clearing attempt out of the air, and made a pass that set up the play that resulted in the Americans tying the game with 24 seconds left.
 He was nicknamed "Swiss Army Knife" by USA general manager Brian Burke.
 On January 1, 2014, Pavelski was selected to the 2014 USA Olympic team, his second appearance.
 After being named captain of Team USA for the 2016 World Cup of Hockey, he also earned the nickname "Captain America".

 Personal life

-Pavelski and his wife Sarah have one son.
-He is the co-owner of the Janesville Jets of the North American Hockey League (NAHL).

-Pavelski also won the 2025 American Century Championship golf tournament, finishing with a score of 73.
-He has competed at the American Century Championship nine times.
+Pavelski married his wife Sarah in 2008, and they have one son together.
+Since 2010, Pavelski has served as the co-owner of the Janesville Jets of the North American Hockey League (NAHL).
+In 2020, Pavelski and his wife co-opened a meal preparation company in Madison, Wisconsin, with two friends.
+As a retired player, Pavelski won the 2025 American Century Championship golf tournament, finishing with a score of 73.